yusufozbay/Brief-AI-APP/NETLIFY_ENV_VARS.md

 - Verify `VITE_DATAFORSEO_LOGIN` and `VITE_DATAFORSEO_PASSWORD` are correct
 - Check that your DataForSEO account has sufficient credits
 - Ensure the credentials have API access permissions
+- Check browser console for CORS errors (should be resolved with serverless function)

+### CORS Errors (RESOLVED)
+If you see CORS errors in the browser console:
+- This has been resolved by implementing a Netlify serverless function
+- The function acts as a proxy between your frontend and DataForSEO API
+- No client-side configuration needed - the serverless function handles authentication securely